Tearnote/Minote/README.md

 A repo for an upcoming rhythm puzzle action game.
 Not playable, currently on git as a personal backup.

 ## Building
-Currently only developed and tested on Windows, but should be portable to any platform with OpenGL 3.3 core profile and some implementation of POSIX.
+Currently developed and frequently tested on Windows, but sometimes verified on Linux.
+Should be portable to any platform with OpenGL 3.3 core profile and some implementation of POSIX.

 Currently being built with [mingw-w64](https://mingw-w64.org/doku.php/download/cygwin) inside a cygwin install, the Makefile requires `xxd` to preprocess shader sources and might expand to more Unix tools in the future.
 Requires [GLFW](https://www.glfw.org/).